CubiCasa/cubicasa-ios-sdk-example-project/README.md

 Please read [our scanning tips](https://www.cubi.casa/support/scanning/best-scanning-technique/) on how the scan should be made.

 ### Ending the Scan
 The scan is ended when the user presses the record button again.
 To prevent unintentionally ending the scan, a confirmation dialog is presented.
 After confirmation, the scan is completed and the `processReadyDelegationFunc(_ controller: CCCapture)` and `zippedDataLocation(_ controller: CCCapture, location: URL)` delegate functions will be called.

-Please note that the scan may end if the SDK encounters an unrecovable error.
+Please note that the scan may be aborted if the SDK encounters an unrecovable error.

 #### After the scan the data is stored to the passed filename
 ```